MirRoR4s/MIT-6.031-Software-Construction/lecture/05-version-control.md

 ![image-20231201092232404](images/image-20231201092232404.png)

 Alice and Bob here are like the two Alices working on different computers.

 They no longer share a brain, which makes it even more important to follow a strict discipline in pushing to and pulling from the shared cloud server.

 The two programmers must coordinate on a scheme for coming up with version numbers.

-Ideally, the scheme allows us to assign clear names to *whole sets of files*, not just individual files.
+Ideally, the scheme allows us to assign clear names to **whole sets of files**, not just individual files.
 (Files depend on other files, so thinking about them in isolation allows inconsistencies.)

 Merely uploading new source files is not a very good way to communicate to others the high-level idea of a set of changes.

-So let’s add a log that records for each version *who* wrote it, *when* it was finalized, and *what* the changes were, in the form of a short human-authored message.
+So let’s add a log that records for each version **who** wrote it, **when** it was finalized, and **what** the changes were, in the form of a short **human-authored**（人类创作的） message.

 ![image-20231201093041905](images/image-20231201093041905.png)

 Pushing another version now gets a bit more complicated, as we need to merge the logs.

 This is easier to do than for Java files, since logs have a simpler structure – but without tool support, Alice and Bob will need to do it manually!

 We also want to enforce consistency between the logs and the actual sets of available files: for each log entry, it should be easy to extract the complete set of files that were current at the time the entry was made.

 But with logs, all sorts of useful operations are enabled.

 We can look at the log for just a particular file: a view of the log restricted to those changes that involved modifying some file.

 We can also use the log to figure out which change contributed each line of code, or, even better, which person contributed each line, so we know who to complain to when the code doesn’t work.

-This sort of operation would be tedious to do manually; the automated operation in version control systems is called **annotate** (or, unfortunately, *blame*).
+This sort of operation would be tedious（冗长的） to do manually;

+the automated operation in version control systems is called **annotate** (or, unfortunately, **blame**).

+---

 ### Multiple branches

 It sometimes makes sense for a subset of the developers to go off and work on a *branch*, a parallel code universe for, say, experimenting with a new feature.

 The other developers don’t want to pull in the new feature until it is done, even if several coordinated versions are created in the meantime.

 Even a single developer can find it useful to create a branch, for the same reasons that Alice was originally using the cloud server despite working alone.

 In general, it will be useful to have many shared places for exchanging project state.

 There may be multiple branch locations at once, each shared by several programmers.

 With the right set-up, any programmer can pull from or push to any location, creating serious flexibility in cooperation patterns.

+---

 ### The shocking conclusion

 Of course, it turns out we haven’t invented anything here: [Git](http://git-scm.com/) does all these things for you, and so do many other version control systems.

+---

 ### Distributed vs. centralized

 Traditional *centralized* version control systems like [CVS](https://www.nongnu.org/cvs/) and [Subversion](http://subversion.apache.org/) do a subset of the things we’ve imagined above.

 They support a collaboration graph – who’s sharing what changes with whom – with one primary server, and copies that only communicate with the primary server.

 In a centralized system, everyone must share their work to and from the primary repository.

-Changes are safely stored *in version control* if they are *in the primary repository*, because that’s the only repository.
+Changes are safely stored **in version control** if they are *in the primary repository*, because that’s the only repository.

 ![image-20231201094018338](images/image-20231201094018338.png)

-In contrast, *distributed* version control systems like [Git](http://git-scm.com/) and [Mercurial](https://www.mercurial-scm.org/) allow all sorts of different collaboration graphs, where teams and subsets of teams can experiment easily with alternate versions of code and history, merging versions together as they are determined to be good ideas.
+In contrast, **distributed** version control systems like [Git](http://git-scm.com/) and [Mercurial](https://www.mercurial-scm.org/) allow all sorts of different collaboration graphs, where teams and subsets of teams can experiment easily with alternate versions of code and history, merging versions together as they are determined to be good ideas.

 In a distributed system, all repositories are created equal, and it’s up to users to assign them different roles.

 Different users might share their work to and from different repos, and the team must decide what it means for a change to be *in version control*.

-Does a change in one programmer’s repo need to be shared with a designated collaborator or server before the rest of the team considers it official?
+Does a change in one programmer’s repo need to be shared with a **designated**（指定的） collaborator（合作者） or server before the rest of the team considers it official?

 ![image-20231201094042026](images/image-20231201094042026.png)

-### READING EXERCISES
+### 阅读练习

 #### More equal

 In 6.031, which of these problem set repos has a special role?

-- [x] The repository in `6031-sp21` on github.mit.edu
+- [ ] The repository in `6031-sp21` on github.mit.edu
 - [ ] The repository on Didit
 - [ ] The repository on your laptop
 - [ ] The repository on your desktop